vmware-tanzu/sonobuoy/README.md

 * Workload debugging
 * Custom data collection via extensible plugins

-## Install and Configure
+## Quickstart

-Heptio provides prebuilt Sonobuoy container images in its Google Container Registry (*gcr.io/heptio-images*).
+> Heptio provides prebuilt Sonobuoy container images in its Google Container Registry (*gcr.io/heptio-images*).
 For the sake of faster setup on your cluster, **this quickstart pulls from this registry to skip the container build process**.
 You can use this same process to deploy Sonobuoy to production.
+>

-See [Build From Scratch][4] for instructions on building Sonobuoy yourself.
+> See [Build From Scratch][4] for instructions on building Sonobuoy yourself.

+This guide executes a Sonobuoy run on your cluster, and records the following results:
+* Basic info about your cluster's hosts, Kubernetes resources, and versions.
+* *(Via plugin)* [`systemd`][14] logs from each host
+* *(Via plugin)* The results of a single e2e conformance test ("Pods should be submitted and removed").
+See the [conformance guide][13] for configuration details.

 ### 0. Prerequisites